 If the touch screen is completely unresponsive, factory resetting the device in Recovery Mode may help.
 However, this will delete all data in your Android device, including downloaded apps, photos, messages, contacts, etc. Therefore, use this as the last resort and if possible, have a backup to your Google account beforehand.

 The steps to enter recovery mode are different for different Android models.
-Here are the ways to boot into Recovery Mode for some popular models: Samsung Galaxy, HTC One, Nexus, LG G, Moto Droid.
+Here are the ways to boot into Recovery Mode (opens new window) for some popular models: Samsung Galaxy, HTC One, Nexus, LG G, Moto Droid.

 Note: If the touch screen is still unresponsive even after a factory reset was performed, please move to the following methods to fix phone screen.

 5. Calibrate Touch Screen on Android with Apps

 There are apps in the Google Play Store that can calibrate your phone/tablet touch screen and improve its accuracy and responsiveness.
 These apps are especially helpful if your touch screen responds too slow or inaccurately.
 Type "touch screen calibration" on the search bar in the Play Store and you should get quite a few results.
 Read the reviews carefully before download.

 If your phone or tablet has been dropped, smacked, water damaged, the touch screen could be damaged and thus stop working.
 Before replacing a new touch screen, try these free tips first.